Bioplastic

 Plastic is an incredibly useful material.
-It comes in a variety of forms for all sorts of applications.
+It comes in a variety of forms for a wide range of applications.
 It is relatively inexpensive, durable, and strong.
 For these reasons, global production continues to rise every year.
 In 2019, global plastic output was estimated to be about 460 million tons.

 Along with the increase in the use of this material has come the challenge of what to do with it when products made from it are discarded.

-One of the ideas sometimes raised in this discussion is to shift to greater use of bioplastic.
+One idea sometimes raised in this discussion is to shift to greater use of bioplastics.
 We wanted to explore this idea a bit.
 What is bioplastic, anyway?
-And can it help address the environmental challenges associated with the use of plastic?
+Can it help address the environmental challenges posed by plastic use?

 The Nature of the Problem

 We begin with a bit of context.
-The problem of what to do with our waste is not a new one for human beings but has been a challenge whenever we have gathered in densely-populated areas.
-Whether it is plastic or concrete or plaster or wood, when we make things, we always face the issue of how to dispose of our discarded products.
+The problem of what to do with our waste is not new to human beings, but has been a challenge whenever we have gathered in densely populated areas.
+Whether it is plastic, concrete, plaster, or wood, when we make things, we always face the challenge of disposing of our discarded products.

 So plastic isn’t unique in presenting the challenge of waste.
 It does have one characteristic, though, that it doesn’t share with some other materials - like wood or paper.
 That characteristic is its longevity.
 One of plastic’s greatest advantages — its durability and resistance to moisture and other chemicals — is also one of its greatest liabilities.
 Plastic waste sticks around a long time, whether it ends up floating about in the ocean or buried in a landfill.

-People often raise two other worries about plastic from an environmental point of view: First, it is created from fossil fuels, which are not renewable resources.
+People often raise two other concerns about plastic from an environmental perspective: first, it is made from fossil fuels, which are nonrenewable resources.
 Second, its production is energy-intensive, giving it a significant carbon footprint.

-There are three environmental problems, then, associated with plastic: It creates enduring waste, it consumes non-renewable resources, and it has a large carbon footprint.
+There are three environmental problems associated with plastic: It creates enduring waste, it consumes non-renewable resources, and it has a large carbon footprint.

 Addressing the Problem: Recycling

-The first of these problems started to attract attention in the 1980s as our culture generally became thoughtful about environmental impacts.
-An early response was to push for the recycling of plastics.
+The first of these problems began to attract attention in the 1980s as our culture became more thoughtful about environmental impacts.
+An early response was to push for plastic recycling.
 To a certain extent, this was successful.
 Almost anywhere you go today, you can easily find the means to recycle at least some of the plastic products you use.

 Recycling has not solved the problem of plastics, however.
 One reason is that recycling depends upon people voluntarily participating, and not all do.
 Most of the plastic products purchased in the US still wind up in landfills.
 Another is that not all types of plastic can be effectively recycled.
 So plastic waste continues to accumulate.

-Another issue is about the quality and cost of recycled plastic.
+Another issue is the quality and cost of recycled plastic.
 Recycled plastic is usually of poorer quality than virgin material and has more limited uses.
-This material is then often not able to be recycled a second time.
-It is also often cheaper to produce virgin material instead of recycling.
-A more expensive, the poorer-quality product doesn’t make sense for many applications.
+This material is often not able to be recycled a second time.
+It is also often cheaper to produce virgin material than to recycle.
+A more expensive, poorer-quality product doesn’t make sense for many applications.

 For these reasons, much virgin plastic continues to be produced, consuming fossil fuels and plenty of energy.